 After Shanna’s recovery she put her injury behind her and even made the varsity soccer team when she was a freshman in high school.
 She also played basketball and ran frequently.

-But for Shanna, this was just the beginning of her experience with Dr. Thieken.
+But this was just the beginning of Shanna’s experience with Dr. Thieken.
 Two years later, Shanna tore her left ACL and lateral meniscus in the first game of her sophomore varsity soccer season.